Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Februari 2026 14.02.31 UTC
+- WIB: Minggu, 1 Februari 2026 14.44.25 UTC
-- WITA: Minggu, 1 Februari 2026 15.02.31 UTC
+- WITA: Minggu, 1 Februari 2026 15.44.25 UTC
-- WIT: Minggu, 1 Februari 2026 16.02.31 UTC
+- WIT: Minggu, 1 Februari 2026 16.44.25 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: motivational
+Kategori: success